 Food Science and Human Nutrition

-Dr. Soohyoun (Soo) Ahn is a lecturer in Food Science and Human Nutrition Department at UF.
+Dr. Soohyoun (Soo) Ahn is an Instructional Assistant Professor in Food Science and Human Nutrition Department at UF.
 She received her Ph.D. in Food Science from Cornell University and started her work at UF as a faculty member in 2012.
-She teaches Man's Food (FOS2001), Food Regulations (FOS4731/5732) and Food Safety Systems (FOS4290/6218).
-Since 2022, She also teaches Principles of Food Entrepreneurship (FOS4936) as Special Topics course.
-She is a nationally acclaimed food safety expert with expertise in pathogen detection.
-Dr. Ahn also started the Florida Food Entrepreneurship program in 2013 and helped numerous Floridians to start their own food business as the program coordinator until she stepped down in 2020.
-Dr. Ahn loves reading, watching movies, doing jigsaw puzzles, and playing with her border collie Milo in her free time.
+Dr. Ahn is teaching multiple Food Science courses, including 3 online courses, and she also teaches two courses for distance learning students under Flexible Learning program.
+She is a nationally acclaimed food safety expert, and she also started the Florida Food Entrepreneurship program in 2013 and helped numerous Floridians to start their own food business as the program coordinator until she stepped down in 2020.
+Dr. Ahn is the CALS Undergraduate Teacher of the year in 2022-2023.
+Dr. Ahn loves reading, watching movies, doing jigsaw puzzles, or playing with her border collie, Milo, in her free time.

 An image of Megan Cantrell